 Please note that setting the aliases, indexes or primary_key replaces the exising aliases or constraints.
 Setting records appends the provided records to the resource.

-Returns The newly created data object.
+Returns The newly created data object, excluding records passed.

 See Fields and Records for details on how to lay out records.